markymawk/BrawlCratePlugins/README.md

 ## info.pac Stock Icon Exporter
 **Usage:** info.pac > Right-click BRRES Misc Data 30 (or parent ARC)

-Exports stock textures and corresponding PAT0 animation to the other files where stock icon data is used: STGRESULT.pac, StockFaceTex.brres, and sc_selcharacter.pac.
+Exports stock textures and StockFace PAT0 animation data to the other files where stock icon data is used: STGRESULT.pac, StockFaceTex.brres, and sc_selcharacter.pac.

 # P+ build management plug-ins